-You need to decide exactly what you, or your organisation, hope to gain from profiling individuals, or a team.
+First, you need to decide exactly what you, or your organisation, hope to gain from testing.

-Many psychometric or personality tests provide results which focus on an individual’s score for a series of personality traits.
-Bear in mind that whilst information regarding personality traits may be edifying for the individual concerned, it is not necessarily the most useful form of feedback for the organisation.
-Instead, it may be more advantageous to retrieve practical advice which is grounded in 360-degree peer reviews and which is orientated towards a work setting.
+Many psychometric or personality tests provide results which focus on an individual’s personality traits.
+Bear in mind that whilst this information may be edifying for the individual concerned, it is not necessarily the most useful form of feedback for the organisation.
+Instead, it may be more advantageous to retrieve practical advice which is grounded in 360-degree peer reviews and which is specifically focused on the work setting.

 What is a Psychometric Test?